 Before we dive into the safest electric cars to buy, let’s settle the debate.
 Electric vehicles are safe.
 Of course, you can still crash and have an accident like any other vehicle on the road, but there is no real significant difference between electric and non-electric vehicles in terms of safety.

-However, it’s important to remember that yes, all autonomous vehicles are usually electric, but not all electric vehicles are autonomous.
-So, it’s not fair to say that because autonomous technology has been found to be fatal this doesn’t necessarily reflect the safety of all electric cars.
+However, it’s important to remember that yes, all autonomous vehicles are usually electric, but not every electric vehicle is autonomous.
+So, it’s not fair to say that because autonomous technology has been found to be fatal this doesn’t necessarily reflect the safety of all-electric cars.